GFean/rn-gesture-swipeable-flatlist/README.md

 # SwipableFlatList

-SwipableFlatList is a custom component that combines the functionality of [FlatList](https://reactnative.dev/docs/flatlist) and [Swipable](https://docs.swmansion.com/react-native-gesture-handler/docs/api/components/swipeable/) from React Native and [React Native Gesture Handler](https://docs.swmansion.com/react-native-gesture-handler/docs/) to create a swipable list.
+SwipableFlatList is a custom component that combines the functionality of [FlatList](https://reactnative.dev/docs/flatlist) and [Swipable](https://docs.swmansion.com/react-native-gesture-handler/docs/api/components/swipeable/) from [React Native]("https://reactnative.dev") and [React Native Gesture Handler](https://docs.swmansion.com/react-native-gesture-handler/docs/) to create a swipable list.
 It allows you to easily render a list of items that can be swiped to reveal additional actions.

+This package uses usual, core components from both packages listed above - so this should work with any kind of React Native App and should have a high performance on both platforms.

+You can also pass additional props supported by FlatList & Swipable to customize the behavior and appearance of the list.

 ## Installation